Free PPI Claim Check- Deadline August 29th 2019

-The final PPI Claim deadline has been set for August 29th 2019 by the Financial Conduct Authority (FCA) in an effort to draw a line under one of the banking industry’s biggest scandals.
-Millions of people have already been compensated and banks have paid out almost £47bn to cover payouts but their bill is likely to exceed £50bn before the deadline next year.
-There have been approximately 64 million policies sold on PPI loans, PPI credit cards, PPI store cards, PPI mortgages and even PPI on overdrafts, yet only 12 million PPI claims have been made for compensation.
-For this reason the FCA has rolled out another aggressive PPI advertising campaign with Arnold Schwarzenegger urging us to make a PPI check to see if you have anything to claim back or lose the opportunity.
+The final PPI Claim deadline is set for August 29th 2019 by the Financial Conduct Authority (FCA).
+Millions of people have already been compensated and banks have paid out almost £47bn to cover payouts but their bill is likely to exceed £50bn before the deadline this year.
+There have been approximately 64 million policies sold yet only 12 million PPI claims have been made for compensation.
+PPI on loans, PPI on credit cards, PPI on store cards, PPI on mortgages, even PPI on overdrafts, lenders added it everywhere.
+Still, many people haven’t checked as they don’t have records or can’t recall what they had prior to 2010.
+For this reason, the FCA has rolled out another aggressive advertising campaign with Arnold Schwarzenegger urging us to make a PPI check to see if you have anything to claim or lose the opportunity.

 Have You Paid Into One Of The 50 Million Still Unclaimed PPI Policies?

 A Free PPI Check may find that you did!